 - Set the Group Type field to sip. - Set the IMS Enabled field to n.
 This specifies Communication Manager will serve as an Evolution Server for Session Manager. - Set the Transport Method to the recommended default value of tls (Transport Layer Security).
 Note that for ease of troubleshooting during testing, the compliance test was conducted with the Transport Method set to tcp.
 The transport method specified here is used between Communication Manager and Session Manager.
 The transport method used between Session Manager and the Avaya SBCE is specified as TCP in Sections 6.5.
-Lastly, the transport method between the Avaya SBCE and SaskTel is UDP.
+Lastly, the transport method between the Avaya SBCE and Time Warner Cable is UDP.
 This is defined in Section 7.2.3. - Set the Near-end Listen Port and Far-end Listen Port to a valid unused port instead of the default well-known port value.
 (For TLS, the well-known port value is 5061).
 This is necessary so Session Manager can distinguish this trunk from the trunk used for other enterprise SIP traffic.
 The compliance test was conducted with the Near-end Listen Port and Far-end Listen Port set to 5070.
 (For TCP, the well-known port value for SIP is 5060). - Set the Peer Detection Enabled field to y.
 The Peer-Server field will initially be set to others and cannot be changed via administration.
 Later, the Peer-Server field will automatically change to SM once Communication Manager detects its peer as Session Manager. - Set the Near-end Node Name to procr.
 This node name maps to the IP address of the Avaya S8300D Server running Communication Manager as defined in Section 5.3. - Set the Far-end Node Name to Lab-HG-SM.
 This node name maps to the IP address of Session Manager as defined in Section 5.3.

-- Set the Far-end Network Region to the IP network region defined for the service provider in Section 5.5. - Set the Far-end Domain to the domain of the enterprise. - Set Direct IP-IP Audio Connections to y.
+- Set the Far-end Network Region to the IP network region defined for the service provider in Section 5.5. - Set the Far-end Domain to the domain of the enterprise. - Set Direct IP-IP Audio Connections to n.
 This field will enable media shuffling on the SIP trunk allowing Communication Manager to redirect media traffic directly between the inside IP of the Avaya SBCE and the enterprise endpoint.
 If this value is set to n, then the Avaya Media Gateway will remain in the media path of all calls between the SIP trunk and the endpoint.
-Depending on the number of media resources available in the Avaya Media Gateway, these resources may be depleted during high call volume, preventing additional calls from completing. - Set the DTMF over IP field to rtp-payload.
+Testing was done with this field disabled (set to n), refer to Section 2.2. - Set the DTMF over IP field to rtp-payload.
 This value enables Communication Manager to send DTMF transmissions using RFC 2833. - Default values may be used for all other fields.